 The Niger Delta is a top “ecocide hotspot” on planet Earth.
-Minor and major oil spillages are common, frequent and ubiquitous causing untold pollution and ecocide with highly devastating impacts on the lives and livelihoods of the people who reside in the region.
-There seems to be a sleek everywhere; on the water (the Niger Delta is constituted of the riverine terrain), on the land (in the villages, in the towns, on farms, in houses, in schools, in churches) and in the air even though it is bordered by the ocean.
-Animal and plant life in the ecosystem have suffered a terrible terminal fate.
-However this is an endless perennial story, usually more of the same.
+Minor and massive oil spillages are frequent and ubiquitous in the Niger Delta, causing untold pollution and ecocide with highly devastating impacts on the lives and livelihoods of the people who reside in the region.
+There is evidence of a sleek everywhere; on the water (the Niger Delta is a landmass of the riverine terrain boarded by a coastline with the Atlantic Ocean).
+It is on the land (in the villages, in the towns, on farms, in houses, in schools, in churches).
+And it is in the air.
+Animal and plant life in the ecosystem has suffered a terrible terminal fate.
+However, this is an endless perennial story, usually more of the same.

 The Niger Delta region lies in the southernmost part of Nigeria, and it is from there all of the oil wealth of the country comes.
 By implication, it is the region that makes Nigeria the eighth largest producer of oil in the world.
 However, the same Niger Delta is one of the most wantonly devastated areas in the world resulting from intensive large-scale exploitation of oil and gas reserves.

 One new issue about the environmental devastation in the Niger Delta is a very silent one which at best constitutes a continuous incidence of genocide or even more disturbingly a potential Holocaust.
 The UNEP Report (2011) was a project of dedication to a rigorous scientific investigation into pollution in the Niger Delta; the outcomes produced were disturbing.
 A reading of the report will intimate the reader with some very belief-defying facts regarding benzene pollution and contamination and the degree of human exposure; all day, every day without hopes or opportunities to escape.